chikamichi/metamorphosis/README.md

       # By doing so, it gains some new functionalities related to plugins definition.
       # At this point, MyProject's internals are exposed in a standardized way
       # to Metamorphosis DSL.
 Both Speaker and Server modules can be altered
-      # by plugins.
+      # by plugins (by default, highly customizable).

       module Speaker
         def say something
-          puts "say: #{something}"
+          puts "#{something}"
         end
       end

       module Server
+        def self.start
           a = Speaker.new
           a.say "hello world!" # => hello world!

           # Ok, talking backward is cool.
 Let's do that.
           MyProject.activate "backward"

           a.say "hello world again!" # => hello world again!
           # Goodness me!
           # Well, actually, the Backward plugin affects Speaker's instances,
           # but only thoses defined from the time it is activated.

           Speaker.new.say "hello then" # => neht olleh
         end
       end
+    end

+    MyProject::Server.start # see outputs as inline comments above

 Here's how the Backward plugin is defined: